LandonLloyd/Game-Off-2020/README.md

 ## Instructions
 The instructions for the game are quite simple: Don't get hit by the blue bullet.
 You are acting as the red character and have to jump over the bullet using the UP arrow or the Spacebar to do so.

+# Contributing
+I would gladly accept pull requests from anyone!
+I would really appreciate it actually!
+If you would like to contribute please read the CONTRIBUTING.md file first.
+I would also love to get some feature requests for the game.
+Just open up a GitHub issue and I will take a look at it!
+Thanks!